 But the simple matter of it was, that instead of finding myself released by the art of my camera, instead I found it rather stifling to what I really wanted to accomplish as an artist.

 Into this walked Billy Martin.
 Not long before, Mr Martin had made some drastic changes in his own life.
 First he retired from writing, also dissatisfied with his chosen work in ways that are better left to him to describe.
 Second, he was more than dissatisfied with his gender.
 He'd begun the world as a "she", and it absolutely never fit who he really was.
 Just prior to us meeting, he had made the most important decision of his life to begin the process of transition and let his body come into sync with the male his chemistry and mind always knew he was.

-So here are these two middle aged, intensely creative people colliding and falling head over heals in love with each other.
+So here are these two middle aged, intensely creative (and occasionally grumpy) people colliding and falling head over heals in love with each other.
 It was the best moment of my life.

 But what he forgot to do was let go when he pushed and he came tumbling into the creative abyss with me.
 The "once great author" suddenly remembered that writing is just one branch of a creative process that flows within us all.
 His came out with the written word but just as easily translated into this vastly amazing artist who (while he would tell it differently) could create works of art that set the imagination on fire.

 I wont lie and say that the years since we met have all been joyful.
 They have not.
 They have had there share of hardship and learning and reeducating us both in things we thought we'd understood long ago.
 But not once in that time have we lost the joy of our finding each other, or the joy of creating.
 He's taught me more in the strength and resolve he has to become who he really wants to be and in turn made me a better person and a better artist for it.